CiscoDevNet/ncc/README.md

                         Execute a sequence of named templates with an optional default operation and a single commit
 ```

+Named subtree filters are stored in [snippets/filters](snippets/filters) and named templates are stored in [snippets/editconfigs](snippets/editconfigs).
+The naming convention is fairly obvious; templates files end in ```.tmpl```, but when referred to via CLI arguments the extension is ommitted.

 ## Running The Jupyter Notebooks